Jeffrey Leonard: Notable achievements in Major League Baseball

 It was also during this NLCS that Leonard would draw ire for a "Cadillac" home run trot; the Cardinals felt he took a little too much time rounding the bases on his home runs, thereby showing up the pitcher.
 In response to this attitude, and for Leonard's repeated "one-flap down" routine of running bases, Cardinals pitcher Bob Forsch famously hit Leonard in the back with a fastball in the fifth inning of Game 3.
 The St. Louis press began calling Leonard "both flaps down" after the incident.

 Leonard was dealt from the Giants to the Milwaukee Brewers for Ernest Riles on June 8, 1988.
 His playing time reduced because of injuries, he had been replaced by Mike Aldrete as the starting left fielder.

 Leonard had a solid career in the majors that included a lifetime .266 batting average, 144 home runs, 614 runs scored, and 723 RBI.
 During his first season as a starting outfielder, he hit .290 for the Houston Astros in 1979.
 His best season was in 1984 when Leonard hit .302 with 21 homers and 86 RBI for the Giants.
-His best season for power came with Seattle in 1989 as the 6-2, 200-pound slugger finished with a .254 average along with 24 home runs and 93 RBI.
+His best season for power came with Seattle in 1989 as he finished with a .254 average along with 24 home runs and 93 RBI.